 UoNA bachelor's degree graduates seeking a second bachelor's degree from UoNA may have a maximum of 126 eligible credits from their first UoNA degree transferred to a second UoNA bachelor's degree.
-Occupational associate's degree or diploma program UoNA graduates seeking to matriculate to a UoNA bachelor's or associate's degree may have a maximum of 90 eligible credits transferred to a UoNA bachelor's or associate's degree; courses with a grade of C or better will be considered for transfer.
+Associate's degree or diploma program UoNA graduates seeking to matriculate to a UoNA bachelor's or associate's degree may have a maximum of 90 eligible credits transferred to a UoNA bachelor's or associate's degree.